abraham-leal/ccloud-schema-exporter/README.md

 Starting v1.1, `ccloud-schema-exporter` provides an efficient way of syncing hard deletions.
 In previous versions, this was done through inefficient lookups.

-Support for syncing hard deletions applies when the source and destination are both a Confluent Cloud Schema Registries.
+Support for syncing hard deletions applies when the source and destination are both a Confluent Cloud Schema Registry or Confluent Platform 6.1+.

+NOTE: With regular `-syncDeletes`, the exporter will attempt to sync previously soft-deleted schemas to the destination.
+This functionality also only applies to Confluent Cloud or Confluent Platform 6.1+; However, if it is not able to perform this sync it will just keep syncing soft deletes it detects in the future.

 #### Non-Interactive Run

-`ccloud-schema-exporter` is meant to be ran in a non-interactive way.
+`ccloud-schema-exporter` is meant to be run in a non-interactive way.
 However, it does include some checks to assure things go smoothly in the replication flow.
 You can disable these checks by setting the configuration `-noPrompt`.
 By default, the docker image has this in its entry point.